fzero/lhl-lectures-legacy/w6d1-js-intro/lecture_notes.md

 // 5
 ```

-...but can be problematic when you're dealing with objects that you didn't create or objects created by functions, since they have lots of inherited properties.
+Now, iterating over objects can be problematic when you're dealing with objects that you didn't create or objects created by functions, since they have lots of inherited properties.
 [This MDN link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) explains the situation pretty well.

 ```js
 // This works fine: